kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_05_chatbot_langchain_python/guide.en-gb.md

 **Make sure to replace the token value (`OVH_AI_ENDPOINTS_ACCESS_TOKEN`) by yours.** If you do not have one yet, follow the instructions in the [AI Endpoints - Getting Started](/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started) guide.

-You will also have to set two other environements variables, related to the model you want to use.
+You will also have to set two other environments variables, related to the model you want to use.
 You can find these model-specific values in the `documentation` tab of each model.
-For example, if you want to add the `Mistral-7B-Instruct-v0.3` model, the expected environement variables will be:
+For example, if you want to add the `Mistral-7B-Instruct-v0.3` model, the expected environment variables will be:

 - `OVH_AI_ENDPOINTS_MODEL_NAME`: Mistral-7B-Instruct-v0.3
 - `OVH_AI_ENDPOINTS_MODEL_URL`: https://mistral-7b-instruct-v0-3.endpoints.kepler.ai.cloud.ovh.net/api/openai_compat/v1